Metrics & Dimensions

 - AAAA: IPv6 address for given host.

-- CNAME: A domain name that must be queried to resolve the original DNS query.
+- CNAME: Domain name used to resolve the original DNS query.

-- PTR: Used to look up a domain name based on an IP address.
+- PTR: Look up a domain name based on an IP address.

-- MX: A mail exchange server for a DNS domain name.
+- MX: Mail exchange server for a DNS domain name.

-- NS: An authoritative name server for given host.
+- NS: Authoritative name server for given host.

-- TXT: A non-formatted text string typically used by Sender Policy Framework (SPF) to prevent the sending of emails using a fake identity. - DNS Return Code: Status code returned from a DNS query (see https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6).
+- TXT: Non-formatted text string typically used by Sender Policy Framework (SPF) to prevent the sending of emails using a fake identity. - DNS Return Code: Status code from a DNS query (see DNS Parameters).

-- HTTP URL: The filename portion of a path to a web resource, with query string (if any).
+- HTTP URL: Filename portion of a web resource path, including query string if present.

-Note: Kentik supports the matching of substrings in the values of certain host-sourced group-by dimensions (see DNS/WWW Extract Function).
+Note: Kentik supports substring matching in certain host-sourced group-by dimensions (see DNS/WWW Extract Function).